Arion subfuscus

-Arion subfuscus is a species of land slug.
+Arion subfuscus, sometimes colloquially called the western dusky slug, is a species of land slug.
 It forms a species complex with Arion fuscus.

 Description

-(Original description in French) The animal is elongated and moderately thick.
-The mantle is slightly humped in the front.
-The neck is rather short, as are the lower tentacles.
-The upper tentacles are thick at their base and taper toward the top, which is globulous (or swollen).
-They are blackish, as is the upper part of the head, which is crossed by four longitudinal lines (or stripes).
-The mantle is granular, and the back is strewn with anastomosing ridges (ridges that interconnect like a net).
-The underside of the animal is whitish, and yellowish in the middle.
+The species is elongated and moderately thick.
+Its mantle is slightly humped in the front.
+The neck is rather short, as are the oral tentacles.
+The eyestalks are thick at their base and taper toward the top, which is globulous (or swollen).
+They are blackish, as is the upper part of the head, which is crossed by four longitudinal stripes.
+The mantle is granular, and the back is strewn with interwoven ridges.
+The underside of the slug is whitish, and yellowish in the middle.
 The edge of the foot is grey and marked with small transverse black lines.
-At the tail, one sees overlapping lamellae (plates or folds).
-The colour of this animal varies.
+Present at the tail are overlapping lamellae (plates or folds).
+The colour of this species varies.
 The mantle and the upper side of the body are always a fairly dark brown, and there is a black band on each side of both the mantle and the body.

-However, variety α is coloured with a reddish tint, which is much more noticeable toward the middle of the mantle, and especially on each side of the body below the two black bands.In contrast, in variety β, the tint is ashen or greyish, against which the blackish network formed by the anastomosing ridges stands out on each side of the body.
+However, variety α is coloured with a reddish tint, which is much more noticeable toward the middle of the mantle, and especially on each side of the body below the two black bands.
+In contrast, in variety β, the tint is ashen or greyish, against which the blackish network formed by the interwoven ridges stands out on each side of the body.